turingschool/backend-curriculum-site/module2/projects/blogger.md

 <p>Posted <%= distance_of_time_in_words(comment.article.created_at, comment.created_at) %> later</p>
 ```

 With that, you're done with I2!

-#### Time to Save to GitHub Again!

-Now that the comments feature has been added push it up to GitHub:
+Now that the comments feature has been added, git your gitflow going.

+## PAUSE

+How did you feel about those first three iterations?
+If you feel shaky at all, spike this project and do it all over again.
+That's right, head to your terminal and:

 ```
-$ git add .
-$ git commit -m "finish blog comments feature"
-$ git push
+cd ..
+rm -rf blogger
+rails new blogger
 ```

+If you feel awesome about and comfortable with what we've done so far, feel free to move on.

 ## I3: Tagging